miyurusankalpa/IPv6-dns-server/README.md

 ### Disable IPv6 for a domain

-Add the domain to `noaaaa` array in the app.js file.
+Add the domain to `no_aaaa` array in the app.js file.

 ### Add a custom IPv6 for a domain

-Add the domain to `addaaaa` object with IPv6 address in the app.js file.
+Add the domain to `add_aaaa` object with IPv6 address in the app.js file.

 ### Turn off aggressive mode